 Constantly swarmed by mosquitoes?
 Here's why.

-One of the most dangerous bugs you need to watch out for during summer is mosquitoes.
+One of the most irritating aspects of spending time outdoors in the summer is the pesky mosquito.
 But no matter how you try to avoid them, some people naturally attract mosquitoes more than others.

 Your breath attracts mosquitoes

 One of the most important facts to remember is that mosquitoes track people down by smell and body odour, according to Bart Knols, PhD, a vector biologist dedicated to the study of mosquitoes.
-The carbon dioxide people exhale, along with chemicals from the skin, create an “odour plume” that mosquitoes can detect from up to almost 100 feet away, Knols says.
+The carbon dioxide people exhale, along with chemicals from the skin, create an “odour plume” that mosquitoes can detect from up to almost 30 metres (100 feet) away, Knols says.
 “Each person gives off more than 300 chemicals from the skin, more than 100 in exhaled breath,” Knols says.

 Your smell attracts mosquitoes